-Apple’s first iPhone released to the public 15 years ago this month—on June 29, 2007.
+Apple’s first iPhone released to the public 15 years ago this past June—on June 29, 2007.
 Its latest product would combine the iPod, a phone, and the internet (gasp!) all in one hand-held device.
 Hopefuls waited in lines for hours on the first day of sales.
 The atmosphere—if this clip of a fictionalized Elizabeth Homes vying for one in The Dropout gives you any indication—was frenzied, to say the least.

 In its journey so far, the iPhone has consistently pushed the limits of what smartphones can do.
 It is a technological and cultural juggernaut that influences not only its competitors but also the functioning of industries globally.
 And loyal fans await each new product launch with the kind of fervor usually reserved for pop stars and superhero movies.